Pomax/browser-based-web-editor/content/__starter_projects/README.md

 Note that your starter _must_ have a `run_script`, otherwise nothing will happen when folks try to remix it.

-In addition to the `description` and `run_script` keys, any other key from the `ProjectSettings` model (which maps to the `project_container_settings` table in the database) can be used.
+In addition to the `description` and `run_script` keys, any other key from the `ProjectSettings` model (which maps to the `project_settings` table in the database) can be used.
 For example, the web graphics starter uses the following settings:

 ```json
 {